-Born April 5, 1957 in Belgium, married in 1975 to Ingrid, together we have one son, Jethro and one grandson, Troy.
+Born in 1957 in Belgium, married in 1975 to Ingrid, together we have one son, Jethro and one grandson, Troy.

 Professionally, I was authorised by the Belgian ministry as a training manager of Security, my main task was to train new entry personnel and deliver update courses to people who already work in the sector, this training consisted of self-defense, use of weapons, and defensive driving of armoured vehicles.

 The last ten years of my career I provided psychosocial care for people who were looking for new diverse challenges in their lives and for people with burnout.

 I am now retired from full time employment but I still give sport lessons in schools, institutions for people with disabilities and I give team building sessions in penal institutions.

 Inspired by the way and the life of the samurai, I started karate in 1980.

 Together with my wife and son we now have two dojos where we teach karate several days through the week and this also includes karate for people with disabilities.